 Becoming a Foreign Service Officer Brochure

-Following is a possible progression as a Political Officer:
+Following is an overview of a potential progression as a Political Officer:

 - Report on either one segment of society, or an issue (e.g., religion), or a geographic region